CortexIntelligentAutomation/docs/content/en/docs/2025.3/Guides/disaster-recovery/multiple-server-with-ha/remove/remove-backup-from-application.md

 ---
 title: "Remove Scheduled Backup From Application Server"
 linkTitle: "Remove Scheduled Backup From Application Server"
-description: "Information about remove a scheduled backup from the application server."
+description: "Instructions to remove scheduled backups from the Application Server."
 weight: 50
 ---